+Powder coating vs painting vs other alternatives, here’s your answer.
 Paint can be a perfectly acceptable alternative to powder coating in some instances.
 Both can be used to prevent rust and corrosion on metal parts of your car, bike, or appliances.
-Powder coating is much stronger and effective than paint, but it comes at a cost.
-We have everything you need to know about paint, powder coating, and other protective alternatives.
+Powder coating is much stronger and effective than paint, but it comes at a cost and if it chips, well, there’s no touch-up powder coat.
+We have what you need to know about paint, powder coating, and other protective alternatives.

 In This Article